 But that’s not even the egregious part of this whole thing.
 I know a lot of big agencies have really juicy contracts with ING and common old life insurance shoppers believe, especially when Dave Ramsey tells them too, that the rate they are being quoted is the best for them.
 The husband got approved for a 20 year term policy by ING at preferred plus.
 He is one of those guys that can get preferred plus with any company.
 So I ran quotes on him and ING at preferred plus isn’t even in the top 10 best rates in the country.
-They are over $100 a year more than he needs to be paying with a comparable company.
-Over 20 years that is over $2000.
+ING was over $100 a year more than he needs to be paying with a comparable company.
+Over 30 years that is over $3000.
 He wasn’t quoted the lower rates with the other companies.
 He was led to believe that he was offered the best quote Zander Insurance could give.

 I don’t know if Zander has some cozy thing going with ING, but, they sure don’t seem to care if they over charge their clients and act as if they are getting the best deal.
 Micah 6:11 says “Can I justify wicked scales and a bag of deceptive weights”?
 Dave Ramsey says he is a good Christian man.
 I don’t have any reason to doubt that, but if that is the case then he has not done his due diligence and is recommending that people pay a stupid tax to Zander Insurance.
 The only other possibility is that Dave isn’t as good a Christian as he claims and he is intentionally turning a blind eye.

-All is not as it is claimed at Zander Insurance.
+All is not as it is claimed by Dave Ramsey and at Zander Insurance.
+The couple above would have spent $33,000 to much on their life insurance by sticking with Zander.
+Stupid tax?
 If you have any questions or have bought life insurance from Zander and want to know if you got the best deal, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.